mlmargotto/DecSecOpsTools/docs/_posts/2013-05-27-security-policy-exceptions.md

 cases—it is still a good security policy.

 What about the edge cases that are still a concern?
-This is where a
-<em>Security Policy Exception Process</em> should come into play.
-The Security
-Policy Exception Process should identify the specific places where there issues with policy compliance so that the issue is elevated to the proper level of management to ensure that the risk is recognized and if appropriate, managed
+This is where a _Security Policy Exception Process_ should come into play.
+The Security Policy Exception Process should identify the specific places where there issues with policy compliance so that the issue is elevated to the proper level of management to ensure that the risk is recognized and if appropriate, managed